chase/vim-ansible-yaml/README.md

 If `g:ansible_options` is not defined, or if the `ignore_blank_lines` key is not present, or the value is not `0`, then the indent function uses the default behavior.

 ## Thanks
+[Benji Fisher](https://github.com/bejifisher) helped out a great amount as a maintainer, thanks a ton!

 A huge thanks to [Igor Vergeichik](mailto:iverg@mail.ru) and [Nikolai Weibull](https://github.com/now) for their work on the YAML syntax that this bundle uses.

 Also, thank you, [Armin Ronacher](https://github.com/mitsuhiko), for the simple and effective Jinja syntax file.